-Although solar lights utilize the energy from sunlight in order to work, these devices use batteries as well.
+Although solar lights utilize the energy from sunlight to work, these devices use batteries as well.
 Thus, when you notice that your solar lights aren’t working, you may want to check their batteries.

-Batteries are vital components in all solar-powered devices including Solar Lights.
+Batteries are vital components in all solar-powered devices, including Solar Lights.
 Top-grade solar light batteries typically last for up to three years.
 For this reason, most people forget to check them until their solar lights are no longer performing.

 Moreover, if you need to replace your solar lights’ batteries, it is highly recommendable to choose Li-Ion or NiMH batteries.
 These batteries are more durable and longer-lasting compared to other types of batteries.

 A solar light sensor is a component that allows the device to produce light whenever it detects darkness in its surroundings.
-A sensor is a reason why solar lights automatically light up during the night and turn off during the day.
+A sensor is why solar lights automatically light up during the night and turn off during the day.
 If your solar light has stopped working, then you need to inspect its sensor for possible damage.

 Checking if a sensor is faulty or perfectly fine is fairly easy.
 All you need to do is cover it with a cloth or your hand.
 If the solar light lights up, then it’s working completely fine.
 However, if it doesn’t, then the sensor is definitely broken.
-You can check with the manufacturer to see if they offer sensor-replacement services.
+You can check with the manufacturer to see if they offer sensor replacement services.